-We originally published this post almost one and a half year ago.
-When we came back to it after that time, we realized some things have changed – the framework got more mature and, thanks to many completed projects, we gained a lot of expertise.
 Over two years ago we decided to take a bet and invest in React Native while it was still pretty unstable.
-Right now, there are three teams with sixteen members altogether, and we are convinced that RN is here to stay.
+Right now, there are three teams with fourteen members altogether, and we are convinced that RN is here to stay.
 We have also run two editions of RN academy to share our knowledge and encourage others to try RN development.
 We want to share our insights and experience in the form of a blogpost as well.
 This is our refreshed, up-to-date look on React Native.

 We built the very same app with both React Native and Swift.
 The latter took as much as 33% more time to build and still was working only on iOS – with no Android version.
 Significant savings can come with developing for more than one platform.
 As RN lets you share a big part of a codebase between operating systems within a few hours, you can potentially save time and money.

 React Native allows you to reuse the codebase (or just a part of it) between iOS and Android.
 In practice, full cross-platform development is possible to some extent, depending on how many native modules you use in your application.

 Some features will be available in npm packages, but others will need to be written from scratch.
 It will only get better, though.
 React Native community actively supports the framework, adding new tools to its open source.